Ethics and Policies

 (http://publicationethics.org/files/Code_of_conduct_for_journal_editors_Mar11.pdf)

-• The journal editors should have the full authority to reject/accept a manuscript.
+• The Editors of the journal should have the full authority to reject/accept a manuscript.

-• The journal editors should maintain the confidentiality of submitted manuscripts under review or until they are published.
+• The Editors of the journal should maintain the confidentiality of submitted manuscripts under review or until they are published.

-• The Editor-in-Chief should decide on submitted manuscripts, whether to be published or not, with other editors and reviewers.
+• The Editors should take a decision on submitted manuscripts, whether to be published or not with other editors and reviewers

 • The Editors of the journal should preserve the anonymity of reviewers.